-- Check whether an attorney is a member in good standing of local, state, and national trial lawyers’ associations and the state bar association.
+- Check whether the attorney is a member in good standing of local, state, and national bar associations.

-- Ask what percentage of each lawyer’s caseload is devoted to medical malpractice, what portion of the cases go to trial versus settling, and how much of the case work is delegated to support staff.
+- Ask what percentage of the lawyer’s caseload is devoted to medical malpractice, what portion of cases goes to trial versus settling, and how much of the case work is delegated to support staff.

-- Verify that an attorney works on a contingency fee basis and absorbs up-front expenses.
+- Verify that the attorney works on a contingency fee basis and absorbs up-front expenses.

-Medical malpractice lawyers typically represent clients on a contingency basis, receiving payment only if the plaintiff receives a settlement.
-The standard fee is 33% of the amount awarded, though this can vary somewhat from state to state and firm to firm.
-Attorneys may also pay litigation expenses up front, such as filing fees and other case-related costs, before receiving reimbursement from the settlement.
-Contingency fee percentages, other litigation costs, and payment structures may be negotiable.
+Medical malpractice lawyers typically represent clients on a contingency basis, which means that they only get paid if the plaintiff receives a settlement.
+The standard fee is 33% of the amount awarded although this can vary depending on the firm’s policies and state-level fee caps.
+Attorneys may also pay litigation expenses up front, such as filing fees and investigation costs, before they collect their fees from the settlement.

-- What percentage of your practice is devoted to medical malpractice cases?
+- What percentage of your practice is devoted to medical malpractice?

 - How many medical malpractice cases have you handled in the past three years?

-- How much experience do you have with my type of medical malpractice case, i.e. surgical error, prescription error, diagnostic error, etc. (ask to see case history)?
+- How much experience do you have with my type of case, e.g. misdiagnoses, medication errors, or surgical mistakes?

 - What kinds of expert witnesses would you call upon for my case?

-- What factors do you think may be detrimental to my medical malpractice case?
+- What factors could be detrimental to my medical malpractice case?

-- If I hire your firm, will I communicate primarily with my attorney, or a paralegal or other support staff?
+- If I hire your firm, will I communicate primarily with my attorney, a paralegal, or other support staff?

 - What resources does the firm have to handle my case?